Putsch against “invasive” species ignores leading edge conservation science

 (Submit comments to https://parkplanning.nps.gov/commentForm.cfm?documentID=77644.)

-Introduced from the nearby Cascade Mountains between 1925 and 1929, as an intended attraction to hunters, about a dozen mountain goats arrived, thrived, and left offspring more than a decade before Olympic National Park was designated in 1938.
+Introduced from Alaska in 1924, as an intended attraction to hunters, about a dozen mountain goats arrived, thrived, and left offspring more than a decade before Olympic National Park was designated in 1938.

 The “ecological nativism” advanced by then-British Union of Fascists agriculture critic Jorian Jenks (1899-1963) was then rapidly rising to dominate wildlife management philosophy, including within the U.S. National Park Service.